 One example is found in D'Imperio (1978) (see note 4), Fig. 28 on p.106, from several sources but none covering the entire MS text.

-Some graphics related to single character statistics of the entire MS may be found in the beginning of this page.
+I have produced some graphics of the single character frequency distribution of the entire MS, for four different transcriptions.
+These may be found in the beginning of this page.

 As a very short summary, the single character frequency distribution in the most important transcription alphabets is largely similar to that of texts in normal European languages, thought the drop in frequency appears to be marginally steeper.